 Wetsuits are one of the essential ingenuities in the history of surfing.
 Without them, riders deal with slightly uncomfortable to downright deadly water temperatures.
-Wetsuits, mainly the 3/2, are a popular choice for water sports like surfing, SUP, wakeboarding, or wind sports.
+Wetsuits, mainly the 3/2, are popular for water sports like surfing, SUP, wakeboarding, or wind sports.

 For most surfers, a 3/2 wetsuit is a staple of their wetsuit requirements.
 And, with the wetsuit market having so much to offer, choosing the right 3/2 wetsuit comes with challenges.
 Our research brings you five of the best 3/2 wetsuits you can consider and other things you need to know before buying.

-- What are 3/2 wetsuits
+- What are 3/2 wetsuits?

 - Buyer’s guide